 “We all know about the challenges of the high street.
 The situation is complex, but with good leadership, I believe we can not only fill the empty stores but create a vibrant business hub that serves all of our community.
 The businesses in the centre of Canterbury are interdependent.
 My success directly impacts my neighbour’s success and that is why I believe that a collaborative approach through BID is essential.”

 The public sector will pay the levy in the same way as other businesses in the BID area.
-Canterbury City Council own 17 hereditaments in the city centre and will be paying accordingly.
+Canterbury City Council own 17 hereditaments in the city centre (at the time of writing this) and will be paying accordingly.
 Kent County Council own one hereditament in the city centre.
-Please note, Whitefriars, while owned by Canterbury City Council, it is the retailers that vote and pay the BID levy.
+Please note, the BID levy in Whitefriars, while owned by Canterbury City Council, is paid by the retailers who occupy the units.

 No. A positive result in the ballot will mean that all eligible businesses over the threshold and within the BID boundary are required by law to pay for a 5 year period.